-In this paper, we characterized the performance of the PTR-MS for measuring fluxes of a few OVOCs concurrently with direct eddy covariance.
-Random sampling errors and detection limits for hourly fluxes were similar in magnitude; both were determined not only by instrumental noise, but also by natural variability in concentrations as well as environmental conditions.
-At a sampling rate of $2.1 \sim 2.5$ Hz, high frequency flux loss was estimated to be $10 \sim 20$ %, increasing with wind speed and atmospheric stabil-
+In this paper, we characterized the performance of the PTR-MS for measuring fluxes of three OVOCs concurrently with eddy covariance.
+Total sampling errors and detection limits for hourly fluxes were similar in magnitude; both were determined not only by instrumental noise but also by natural variability in mixing ratios as well as environmental conditions.
+At a sampling rate of > 2 Hz, high-frequency flux loss was estimated to be 10-20 %, increasing with wind speed and atmospheric stability.

-15 ity.
 Actual uncertainties and biases at our sampling site could be greater due to the distortion of airflow around the building.

-Measured OVOC concentrations and fluxes varied significantly with wind direction and time of day.
-From March to July, the mean nighttime concentration (1σ) of methanol, acetaldehyde, and acetone were 0.46 (0.20), 0.13 (0.02), and 0.39 (0.08) ppb for winds from the sea.
-Higher concentrations of acetaldehyde and acetone were usually observed during the day, peaking in the direction of a forested park.
-Methanol concentration did not demonstrate clear diel variability and was often elevated by an order of magnitude under calm conditions or westerly winds.
-At ~ 200 μmoles m-2 d-1, methanol emission was about an order of magnitude larger than those of acetaldehyde and acetone.
+Measured OVOC fluxes varied significantly with wind direction and time of day.
+Higher fluxes of acetaldehyde and acetone were usually observed during the day, peaking in the direction of a forested park.
+Positive correlations between acetaldehyde flux, acetone flux, and sensible heat flux in the daytime for winds over land were most likely due to emissions from terrestrial plants.
+From the direction of the sea, however, acetaldehyde flux did not show significant diel difference and largely agreed with the expected sea-to-air transfer.
+Given its short atmospheric lifetime, the observed nighttime mixing ratio of acetaldehyde was likely sustained in part by marine emission, while contributions from photochemical production appeared to be minor.
+The small oceanic uptake of acetone predicted is consistent with only some of the observations.
+The long photochemical lifetime and limited airsea transport suggest greater role of horizontal advection in the acetone budget.
+At $\sim 200 \,\mu\text{mol}\,\text{m}^{-2}\,\text{d}^{-1}$, methanol emission was about an order of magnitude larger than those of acetaldehyde and acetone.
 Both the sign and the magnitude of methanol flux were at odds with the expected air-sea transfer, suggesting large terrestrial emission and possibly anthropogenic influence.
-Positive correlations were observed between acetaldehyde flux, acetone flux, and sensible heat flux in the daytime for winds over land, most likely due to emissions from terrestrial plants.
-From the direction of the sea, however, acetaldehyde flux did not show significant diel difference and largely agreed with the expected sea-to-air transfer.
-Given its short atmospheric lifetime, the observed nighttime concentration of acetaldehyde was likely sustained in part by marine emisnighttime concentration of acetaldehyde was likely sustained in part by marine emission, while contributions from photochemical production appeared to be minor.
-The small air-to-sea flux of acetone predicted is consistent with only some of the observations.

 This coastal environment is spatially patchy and temporally varying, often resulting in inhomogeneous footprints and nonstationary conditions.
-Even with careful screening of non-ideal sampling conditions, accurate interpretations of measured fluxes are still hampered by the complexity of the surroundings.
-The analytical methods and qualita tive relationships between fluxes presented here should be of greater merit than the absolute magnitudes of the fluxes.
-To more accurately constrain the air-sea exchange of OVOCs, measurements at sea under more ideal conditions are necessary.
+Even with careful screening of nonideal sampling conditions, accurate interpretations of measured fluxes are hampered by the complexity of the surroundings.
+The analytical methods and qualitative relationships between fluxes presented here should be of greater merit than the absolute magnitudes of the fluxes.
+To more accurately constrain the air-sea exchange of OVOCs, measurements at sea are necessary.
+The expected magnitudes of air-sea OVOC fluxes are comparable to the instrumental detection limits for hourly flux with reduced natural variance (Sect.
+4.3).
+Thus, future attempts at measuring the fluxes of these OVOCs from a ship will benefit from going to regions of large air/sea concentration differences and high winds.